HunterHalstead/java-vettec-20231113/week15/day4/NodeJS Installation Instructions/README.md

 Node.js runs the V8 JavaScript engine, the core of Google Chrome, outside of the browser.
 So similar to Java which needs the Java Runtime Environment (JRE) to run, JavaScript needs a runtime environment.

-Traditionally, JavaScript was only run inside of web browsers, but these days it is also used for web servers were it runs inside of the NodeJS runtime environment.
+Traditionally, JavaScript was only run inside of web browsers, but these days it is also used for web servers were it runs inside of the NodeJS runtime environment instead.

 ## Download Instructions